0xM4rc/FSI_Animal_classificator/README.md

 Test Loss: 0.2528925836086273
 Test Accuracy: 0.9122670888900757

-Applying the same network without VGG16 as used in the previous dataset, we can observe that when applied to this dataset, it achieves higher accuracy and lower loss, resulting in a more robust outcome.
+Applying the same network without VGG16 as used in the previous dataset, we can observe it achieves higher accuracy and lower loss, resulting in a more robust outcome.

 ## ✍️ Authors